miaopeng/yottaa-f2e-docs/docs/source/fileguide.rst

   should contains two js links and two css links - the core module and the current appliction module.
 The modules that did not need in render process should loaded with delay or loaded on-demand.
-* The third-party assets should in vendor folder.

-  If you need hack third-party files, you should avoid to change it directly.
+* If you need hack third-party files, you should avoid to change it directly.
 Try to override or hack them in other file instead.

   If you are using gem for third-party assets, you should make a more meaningful